BondMachineHQ/BondMachine/pkg/bmstack/README.md

 ![WritetestBench](writetestbench.png)

+The two functions (WriteHDL and WriteTestBench) return a string that contains the HDL code or an error if something went wrong (string, error).
+The provided go test file (bmstack_test.go) shows how the library can be used in this way.
+When invoked (go test), it produces the two files (bmstack.v and bmstack_tb.v).

 ## CLI

 the library also came with a companion CLI executable called bmstack that provides the basic interface to the library.
 This is the second Possible way to use it.

 ![CLI](cli.png)

+Examples of usage:

+## Simulation

 WIP